-5. Blend in the dry ingredients in three additions, alternating with the buttermilk mixture.
+5. Blend the flour mixture into the butter and sugar in 3 additions alternating with the buttermilk mixture.

-6. Add the shredded zucchini and blend until combined.
+6. Add the grated zucchini and blend until combined.

-7. Spread the cake batter in the prepared pan and scatter blueberries on top.
+7. Spread the cake batter in the prepared baking pan and scatter blueberries on top.

 You can also fold the blueberries into the batter before spreading in the pan.
 We’ve tried this cake several ways but prefer scattering them on top before baking.
 This gives the cake a blueberry buckle-like appearance as some of the berries sink down into the batter creating dimples.